Free Engraving | Free Delivery | Dispatched within 24 hours

 Aluminium

-Aluminium tags are lightweight and affordable, making them a popular choice for many pet owners.
+Aluminium pet tags are lightweight and affordable, making them a popular choice for many pet owners.
 They're easy to engrave and come in various colours.

 ✓ Pros: Lightweight, affordable, easy to engrave, available in colours